oslawso/MulesoftConnect/README.md

+##BackEnd
+Mulesoft fake back end flow located on mulesoft-backend folder.
+-create a new mulesoft project, add the xml file as a flow and deploy the application.

+##FrontEnd
 Install NodeJS (> v4) and NPM (> v3) from https://nodejs.org/en/download/, you can check the versions you have installed by running node -v and npm -v from the command line.

 Download the project source code from https://github.com/oslawso/mulesoft-connect